fabbe50/FabsServerTweaks/README.md

 ### Item and Utility Tweaks

 - Lodestone compasses can teleport the player to the lodestone by consuming an ender pearl.
-- Using a glass bottle on an enchanting table stores one level as a reusable XP bottle.
+- If the gamerule is active: using a glass bottle on an enchanting table stores one level as a reusable XP bottle.
   - Right-clicking that XP bottle gives the stored experience back.
 - Snowballs deal proper damage to water-sensitive mobs.
 - Aqua Affinity underwater mining is improved.
 - Tagged items can become cactus-immune.
 - Tagged items can also have stack sizes overridden to `16` or `64`.
 - Creative players can instantly kill mobs with non-weapon attacks.
 - Nicknames can override the displayed chat sender name.
+- If the config option is enabled, a bundle can hold up to 16 tools (if only tools).

 ## Enchantments